MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Everything great that has ever happened to humanity has begun as a single thought in someone's mind.
+> Dreams have only one owner at a time.
+That's why dreamers are lonely.
-> -- Yanni
+> -- William Faulkner